 Stay Hydrated in Summer

-The wine overflows in Saint Emilion, but amazingly not bottled water in shops.
+Wine is ubiquitous in Saint Emilion, but amazingly not bottled water in shops on a hot summer’s day.
 We had to pass through several shops before finally being able to purchase some cold water.
 Be sure to have some water if you arrive by train as there wasn’t anyplace to buy it near the train station.
 To cool off we also enjoyed some wonderful sorbet from one of several ice cream vendors.
 If you like tart flavors, we highly recommend getting a scoop of passion fruit as it was pretty much the best sorbet we’ve ever eaten.

 Wear Good Walking Shoes in Saint Emilion